patricktalmadge/bootstrapper/README.md

 ## Contributing

 Contributing is easy!
 Just fork the repo, make your changes then send a pull request on GitHub.
-If your PR is languishing in the queue and nothing is happening, then send Patrick an [email](mailto:pjr0911025@googlemail.com) or a [tweet](http://twitter.com/DrugCrazed)
+If your PR is languishing in the queue and nothing seems to be happening, then send Patrick an [email](mailto:pjr0911025@googlemail.com) or a [tweet](http://twitter.com/DrugCrazed)